number-25/rich_directRNA/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `multiqc/`
+- `mapping/`
-  - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
-  - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
-  - `multiqc_plots/`: directory containing static images from the report in various formats.
+  - `*_minimap2.sam`: the mapped output SAM file from minimap2.

 </details>

 [minimap2](https://github.com/lh3/minimap2) is perhaps the most popular long-read sequence aligner.
 In general, it aligns the sequence reads to the reference genome/transcriptome provided by the user.
 Taken directly from the developers

-> Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
-Typical use cases include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) finding overlaps between long reads with error rate up to ~15%; (3) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (4) aligning Illumina single- or paired-end reads;
+> Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA
+> sequences against a large reference database.
+Typical use cases include: (1)
+> mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2)
+> finding overlaps between long reads with error rate up to ~15%; (3)
+> splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads
+> against a reference genome; (4) aligning Illumina single- or paired-end reads;
-  (5) assembly-to-assembly alignment; (6) full-genome alignment between two closely related species with divergence below ~15%.
+> (5) assembly-to-assembly alignment; (6) full-genome alignment between two
+> closely related species with divergence below ~15%.

 ### samtools sort index

 <details markdown="1">
 <summary>Output files</summary>

-- `multiqc/`
+- `mapping/`
-  - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
-  - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
-  - `multiqc_plots/`: directory containing static images from the report in various formats.
+  - `*_minimap2.bam`: the mapped output BAM file that has been sorted by samtools.
+  - `*_minimap2.bam.bai`: the index of the mapped output BAM file.

 </details>